 Feelings of low mood and sadness can be viewed across a spectrum of mild, moderate and severe symptoms.
 Milder forms of depression can mean feeling in low spirits.
 It may not stop a young person leading their normal life, but it can make everything seem harder to do and feel less worthwhile.
 There are lots of things that can be done to help a young person feel better.

 At its most severe however, depression can make their lives very difficult to manage.
 It can affect the relationships they have with family and friends.
 It may interfere with their school life and their social life.
 For some people it can be so bad that they lose the will to do anything.
-For some young people they may feel like there is no hope or might think about ending their life.
+They may feel like there is no hope or might think about ending their life.
 If a young person is expressing suicidal thoughts, it’s important that the right help and support is put into place quickly.
 You can phone the emergency services in an emergency or phone 111 when it is less urgent.
 If the young person is under the care of a mental health team, you could phone them to ask for help and advice.

 There are various things to look out for in your young person, such as: